 Full details on each data flow are included in the data flows map.

-Under the General Data Protection Regulations (GDPR) and Data Protection Act 2018, the CCG as a public authority must appoint a data protection officer (DPO).
-All CCGs must also appoint a caldicott guardian and senior information risk owner (SIRO).
+Under the General Data Protection Regulations (GDPR) and Data Protection Act 2018, the organisation as a public authority must appoint a data protection officer (DPO).
+All integrated care boards must also appoint a caldicott guardian and senior information risk owner (SIRO).
 Please see the key individuals section below for more information.

 We are committed to protecting your privacy and will only process personal, confidential data in accordance with the Data Protection Act 2018, the Common Law Duty of Confidentiality and the Human Rights Act 1998.